 There are a range of books available to those interested in the history of Coastal Forces.
-As well as general histories of different campaigns or units, many former crewmen have put pen to paper in the 70 years since the end of the war and left us with some quite detailed and often graphic accounts of their service.
+As well as general histories of different campaigns or units, many former crewmen have put pen to paper since the end of the war, and have left us with some quite detailed and often graphic accounts of their service.

 Warren Armstrong, 1958.
 HM Small Ships.
 Frederick Muller Ltd.

 A history of small fighting boats in the Royal Navy in both World Wars, but largely oriented towards MTBs and MGBs in the Second World War.

 Bryan Cooper, 1970.
 The Battle of the Torpedo Boats.
 Macdonald & Co.

 A general history of coastal forces of all nations, but primarily Britain and the US, in the Second World War.

 One of Purnell’s History of the Second World War series, a well illustrated overview of fast boats in British, US, German, Italian and Japanese service during the Second World War.

 Bryan Cooper, 1970.
 The War of the Gun Boats.
 Pen & Sword.